farzanyazdanjou/coconut-open-api-js/README.md

 Set a relationship which will tell the API to use the given user identifier when creating an appointment.

-- `cancel(appointment: number, attendee: number)`
+- `cancel(appointment: number, attendee: number, code: string)`

-Cancel an appointment for a specific attendee matching the given appointment and attendee identifiers.
+Cancel an appointment for a specific attendee matching the given appointment, attendee and confirmation code identifiers.

 - `campaign(campaign: string)`